teja9949/Mirror-New/README.md

 # If you want to use Credentials externally from Index Links, fill these vars with the direct links.These are optional, if you don't know, simply leave them, don't fill anything in them.
 - **TOKEN_PICKLE_URL**: Only if you want to load your **token.pickle** externally from an Index Link.
 Fill this with the direct link of that file.
 - **ACCOUNTS_ZIP_URL**: Only if you want to load your Service Account externally from an Index Link.
 Archive the accounts folder to a zip file.
 Fill this with the direct link of that file.
+    If  you don't know how to create token.pickle, [CLick Here](https://github.com/yuno74/Mirror-New/blob/main/CreateSA.md)
 ###Heroku Details
 - **HEROKU_APP_NAME**: (Only if you deploying on Heroku) Your Heroku app name.
 - **HEROKU_API_KEY**: (Only if you deploying on Heroku) Your Heroku API key, get it from [Heroku Settings](https://dashboard.heroku.com/account)